What's that Lassie? There's a drink in the well?

 Best Well Drinks

 You don't need top-shelf liquor to make a great cocktail.
 Well drinks can be just as tasty and cost both the bar and patron a lot less.
+Playing with ingredients is part of learning how to increase restaurant sales.
 Here are a few lists of our favorite well liquors and some of the most popular cocktails.

 Well Whiskey: Top 5